Boutiques back in spotlight in HP-Autonomy bid

 Boutiques are smaller, more specialized investment banks that deal with a more limited clientele and offer a narrower product line than the bigger Wall Street firms.

-Qatalyst was founded in 2008 by former Credit Suisse and Morgan Stanley banker Quattrone, who was accused in 2003 of giving out IPO shares in exchange for business.
+Qatalyst was founded in 2008 by former Credit Suisse CSGN.VX and Morgan Stanley (MS.N) banker Quattrone, who was accused in 2003 of giving out IPO shares in exchange for business.

 According to Thomson Reuters data, which double-counts deals involving more than one firm, Qatalyst, Centerview Perella Weinberg and competitor Moelis & Co have advised on nearly $900 billion-worth of transactions since 2006.